 I have been interested in rowing machines because I figure they might help keep my knee in decent shape.
 Since I have had two cartilage and meniscus operations and one motorcycle plowing into the same knee while riding my bicycle, the last thing I want is to have to get a knee replacement.
 If you have knee issues, you should also consider one for your exercise.

 I have other issues, too.
 Since I am over 65, I want to keep my weight down and to make sure my calories burned are less than or equal to calories I eat.
 I want to prevent my muscles from getting weaker.
 As we age, our muscle mass tends to fall, partly due to age and partly because most seniors are less active and more sedentary.
 The less you workout, the more likely you’ll gain weight…and every extra pound of weight is hard on your knees.

 So the low impact body workout of cardiovascular exercise and muscle conditioning make an at-home indoor rowing machine a convenient option.
 Lose weight – get strong – keep your heart and circulation healthy – what’s not to like?

 Before actually buying an indoor rowing machine, I wanted to try one out first.
 The fact is, rowing machines cost anywhere from a hundred bucks to several thousand dollars.
-So when you are looking for a good rower how do you know what’s good and what’s not?
+So when you are looking for a good rower, how do you know what’s good and what’s not?